Rajnish7569/mywellbeing/README.md

 # My Well Being
-A AI powered mental health assitant written in python.
+A AI powered mental health assistant written in Python and Java Springboot.